Listening Back To Your Set

 Be okay with silence, silence means they are listening.

-I would prefer to hear silence during my joke than talking.
+I would prefer to hear silence during my joke than talk.
 Talking means they have checked out most likely and are just waiting for you to leave.
 Silence means they are interested and

 on board with you.
 Silence means you have their trust, you just need to fix some wording and you will get that laugh.